Lartsch/FediAct/README.md

 - Up-to-date Firefox (v107+), including Firefox Nightly on Android, Orion on iOS

 **Important notes**:
-- All data is processed locally only
+- Data is processed locally only
-- Performance depends on the performance (and rate limiting) of your home instance and to some degree of the external instance you are browsing (read more [below](#additional-notes))
+- Performance depends on your home instance and to some degree on the external instance you are browsing (read more [below](#additional-notes))
 - Some toots cannot be resolved to your home (in cases where searching for the post manually would not work either)

 ## Navigation